(This post was originally published June 28, 2013 but has been updated in May 2018 with new photos.)

 Pour in lemon lime soda and fruit punch juice and stir.
 You will need to use the spoon to break apart the sherbet scoops to help them melt down and incorporate into liquid form.

-For a picture-perfect punch bowl, gently place the reserved sherbet scoops and the orange slices on the top of the liquid so that they float.
+For a picture-perfect punch bowl, gently place the reserved sherbet scoops on the top of the liquid so that they float.

 Allow each guest to serve their own by placing 9oz cups or mason jars next to the punch bowl.
 One of the great things about sherbet punch is that if the bowl starts to run low, you can simply add more sherbet, soda, and juice to what's left and spread it out.